-Global Research Alliance (GRA)
+Global Research Alliance on Agricultural Greenhouse Gases (GRA)

 The GRA at a glance

-The Global Research Alliance on Agricultural Greenhouse Gases (GRA) brings countries together to find ways to grow more food without growing greenhouse gas emissions.
+The Global Research Alliance on Agricultural Greenhouse Gases (GRA) was formed in 2009 to find ways to grow more food without growing greenhouse gas emissions.

-MPI supports GRA's goals
+MPI supports GRA goals

-The Alliance hopes to:
+The GRA aims to:

 - reduce the emissions intensity of agricultural production systems